 One meets all types on the road.
 Driving is one activity where you are forced to encounter the whole range of human behaviour, whether you like it or not.

 On average, out of every six drivers, one will be an alert driver who wishes to make progress, four will be average drivers who are content to go with the flow, and one will be a slowcoach who frustrates even the average driver.
-This is ‘Boyd’s rule of Six’.
+This is ‘Boyd’s rule of Six’ or Boyd’s ratio.
 Slow driving can be as dangerous as fast driving because it builds up frustration in other drivers, which leads to unexpected driving, which is itself dangerous driving.

 There is a list of frustrations that need to be addressed, and why not on my blog?